Today, nearly every adult in the U.S. has been affected in some way by the opioid epidemic.

 Many doctors claim this movement put them in conflict.
 Some feared their patients would become too dependent on opioids, but they were at risk of violating pain guidelines or patients’ rights if they were to try to limit access to painkillers.

 It’s not hard to see why.
-As discussed above, drug companies — particularly Purdue Pharma, makers of OxyContin — have paid out millions in “marketing” to doctors.
-Purdue Pharma has already paid hundreds of millions for fines relating to lying and misleading the public, patients, and doctors about their drug.
+As discussed above, drug companies — particularly Purdue Pharma, the makers of OxyContin — have paid out millions in “marketing” to doctors.
+Purdue Pharma has already paid hundreds of millions for fines related to lying and misleading the public, patients, and doctors about their drug.

 There is further evidence of the pharmaceutical company’s role in the opioid epidemic.

-There is overwhelming evidence that drug companies, particularly Purdue Pharma, repeatedly and knowingly lied to doctors, patients, and the public about the dangers of their most profitable drugs in order to boost sales, even as it became clear that a deadly epidemic was underway.
-Because of this, it’s hard not to conclude that these pharmaceutical companies are perhaps more to blame that anyone for today’s deadly opioid epidemic.
+There is overwhelming evidence that drug companies, particularly Purdue Pharma, repeatedly and knowingly lied to doctors, patients, and the public about the dangers of their most profitable drugs to boost sales, even as it became clear that a deadly epidemic was underway.
+Because of this, it’s hard not to conclude that these pharmaceutical companies are perhaps more to blame than anyone for today’s deadly opioid epidemic.

-However, when looking at the amount of money doctors received from these drug companies — and the direct connection between the number of opioid prescriptions written by a doctor and the amount of “marketing” payments received from the opioid manufacturers — it’s clear that some doctors also bear a large portion of the blame.
+However, when looking at the number of money doctors received from these drug companies — and the direct connection between the number of opioid prescriptions written by a doctor and the amount of “marketing” payments received from the opioid manufacturers — it’s clear that some doctors also bear a large portion of the blame.

 Even if they were misled by the drug companies, could they not see the levels of addiction rising?
 One has to wonder whether their marketing payments from drug companies helped them to turn a blind eye.

 Are payments really marketing?
 Or are they payoffs?
 Should a doctor be deciding what drugs to prescribe based on marketing payments from a drug company?